 Even as RFEs waned and Hood became more comfortable with visa petitions, the COVID-19 pandemic created new challenges for noncitizen employees.
 FordMurray helped Alisha and her team create flexible solutions including amended petitions and new LCAs as H-1B employees needed to work from home and remote locations.

 Looking ahead, Hood is preparing for increased growth.
 With every acquisition and new product, comes the demand for highly skilled workers to engineer manufacturing lines, monitor quality, and add systems to the company’s data infrastructure.
-For that, FordMurray helps create multisite labor certification processes, so noncitizen employees can work where they are needed most, and has developed PERM processes and strategies that allow more mobility for these employees throughout the green card process.
+For this reason, FordMurray helps create multi-site labor certification processes so that non-citizens can work where they are most needed.
+They have also developed PERM processes and strategies that allow these employees more mobility throughout the green card process.